adnguyen/adnguyen.github.io/_posts/2015-10-08-evolutionary_physiologist.md

 A professor once pressed me to label my field of research.
 This allows for other biologists to get a feel for what you do.
 I had a few thoughts initially:

-* molecular ecologist-This is a bottom-up label and I like thinking top-down.
+* Molecular ecologist-This is a bottom-up label and I like thinking top-down.
-* evolutionary biologist-Too broad.
+* Evolutionary biologist-Too broad.
-* comparative physiologist-The word comparative doesn't quite sit well with me.
+* Comparative physiologist-I'm unsure of the word comparative.
-* Evolutionary ecologist-Not really..
+* Evolutionary ecologist-I don't know if I'd brand myself an ecologist.
 * Physiological ecologist-I don't think I do enough field research...